 Likewise, distancing strategies, both social and physical, aim to restrict the spread of disease by breaking COVID-19 transmission networks; and preventing the emergence of new ones.

-These measures ensure a one-metre physical distance between people and prevent contact with contaminated surfaces, all while fostering and maintaining virtual social connections within families and communities.
+These measures ensure a one-meter physical distance between people and prevent contact with contaminated surfaces, all while fostering and maintaining virtual social connections within families and communities.

 Present a Valid ID and QR Code

-Individuals who are set to be vaccinated against COVID-19 are encouraged to bring any valid government issued Ids with them to their appointment.
+After such, individuals who are set to be vaccinated against COVID-19 are encouraged to bring any valid government-issued Ids with them to their appointment.

 Take note that Philhealth Pin number is NOT REQUIRED to get a vaccine shot.